69killian/69killian/README.md

 💭 📌 Currently working on : <br/><br/>
   Gitify – A gamification platform for developers on GitHub <br/>
   Component Library SaaS – A resource hub for Figma & Framer UI kits <br/>
+  TrackHub – A micro-SaaS for Tracking Habits <br/>

 📚 Learning : <br/><br/>
   CS50x for low-level programming fundamentals <br/>